gdsbook/book/notebooks/01_geospatial_computational_environment.md

 notebook that uses certain open source packages can be successfully executed.
-Infrastructure, in this context, relates to lower-level aspects of the software stack, such as the operating system, and even some hardware requirements, such as the use of specific chips such as graphics processing units (GPU).
+Infrastructure, in this context, relates to lower-level aspects of the software stack, such as the operating system, and even some hardware requirements, such as the use of specific chips and graphics processing units (GPU).
 Additionally, a reproducible platform will also specify the versions of packages that are required to recreate the results presented in a notebook.

-Unlike open source packages, the notion of reproducible platforms is not as widespread and generally agreed.
+Unlike open source packages, the notion of reproducible platforms is not as widespread and generally agreed upon.
 Its necessity has only become apparent more recently, and work on providing them in standardised ways is less developed than in the case of notebook technology or code packaging and distribution.
 Nevertheless, some inroads are being made.
 One area which has experienced